 Healthcare · Web app

-Penn Medicine Center for Health Care Innovation + Department of Psychiatry
+Penn Medicine Center for Health Care Innovation and Department of Psychiatry

 Improve the workflow of psychiatry clinical providers, focusing on their task of data entry through a web dashboard